MLB's January Standoff: Why 13 Top Free Agents Are Still Waiting

 Part of the explanation is timing.
 Teams that might have pursued Tucker aggressively already spent their outfield budgets on other players or made trades to address the position internally.
 The Dodgers have their outfield set.
 The Yankees prioritized Bellinger (though that deal also hasn’t closed).
 The Mets went in different directions.
 Tucker’s market shrank before he could test it fully.

 The other part of the explanation is broader economic uncertainty.
 The players’ union and owners continue to clash over revenue sharing, competitive balance, and the structure of future collective bargaining agreements.
 Teams facing potential labor disruptions are more cautious about long-term commitments.
-Tucker’s asking price likely starts north of $200 million guaranteed.
+Tucker’s asking price likely starts north of $200 million guaranteed, according to Jon Heyman of the New York Post.
 That’s a significant bet during uncertain times, even for a player of his caliber.

 Bellinger and the Yankees’ Priorities

-Cody Bellinger remains the Yankees’ top priority in free agency, according to team sources.
+Cody Bellinger remains the Yankees’ top priority in free agency, according to Ken Rosenthal of The Athletic.
 That’s been the reported status for weeks now, yet no deal has materialized.
 The disconnect between stated priorities and actual signings tells its own story about how the Yankees are approaching this offseason.

 The Yankees have needs beyond the outfield.
 Their pitching staff could use reinforcement.
 Their infield depth remains thin.
 They’re balancing multiple priorities with finite resources, and Bellinger’s market hasn’t dropped to levels that make him an obvious value play.
 He wants significant money after proving he could rebound from his worst seasons.
 The Yankees want flexibility to address other roster holes.
 Neither side has found the middle ground.